Main page on Change

 We are now entering a time where the currents are likely to shut off while humans further perturb the plant's ecology.
 The cumulative consequences are probably beyond clear prediction.
 The consequences loom large with uncertainty.

-We have arrived at a time when global events are so complex and so interlinked that a cascade of consequences must be anticipated.
+Second, we have arrived at a time when global events are so complex and so interlinked that a cascade of consequences must be anticipated.
 If the oceans can no longer mix waters from around the planet, life in the sea will certainly be impacted, and thereafter life on land will feel the secondary and tertiary effects.

 Add to this all the other events that are taking place on the timeline.